Skip to content

 Report on the International Directors’ Seminar, conducted by the National Centre of the GDR, 1981.

-6. International Directors’ Seminar on “Problems of Directing at Children’s and Youth Theatre”
+6th International Directors’ Seminar on “Problems with Directing at Children’s and Youth Theatres”

-From 1976 to 1989, the ASSITEJ centre of the GDR organized an annual international directors’ seminar for the performing arts for young audiences.
-Despite the “Iron Curtain”, this event enabled encounters between directors shaped by different political influences and it supported an international exchange for theatre practitioners.
-Since 1990, the directors’ seminar has been organized by ASSITEJ Germany and is still held every two years by varying members of the organisation and their locations.
-In 2012 the title of the event changed to DIRECTORS IN TYA – An International Exchange.
+From 1976 to 1989, the GDR’s ASSITEJ centre organised an annual international directors’ seminar for the performing arts for young audiences.
+Despite the “Iron Curtain”, this event enabled different directors shaped by different political influences to meet one another, and supported an international exchange for theatre practitioners.
+ASSITEJ Germany has organised the directors’ seminar since 1990, and it is still held every two years at different member theatres.
+In 2012, the title of the event changed to DIRECTORS IN TYA – An International Exchange.

 1989

-Order of the Children and Young People’s Theatre Centre in the Federal Republic of Germany published on February 16, 1989.
+Charter of the Children and Young People’s Theatre Centre in the Federal Republic of Germany, published on the 16th February 1989.

 Foundation of the Children and Young People’s Theatre Centre in the Federal Republic of Germany (in German: Kinder- und Jugendtheaterzentrum in der Bundesrepublik Deutschland) in Frankfurt am Main, Germany

-In 1989 the Children’s and Youth Theatre Centre in the Federal Republic of Germany was established by the Federal Ministry for Youth on the initiative of ASSITEJ Germany.
-At the inaugural meeting of the board of trustees, Jürgen Flügge (Chairman of ASSITEJ Germany) was elected the first chairman of the KJTZ and Wolfgang Schneider was appointed as founding director of the KJTZ.
+The Children’s and Youth Theatre Centre in the Federal Republic of Germany was established in 1989 on the initiative of ASSITEJ Bundesrepublik Deutschland e.V. by the Federal Youth Ministry.
+At the inaugural meeting of the board of trustees, Jürgen Flügge (Chairman of ASSITEJ Germany) was elected the first chairman of the KJTZ, and Wolfgang Schneider was appointed as its founding director.

-The former “International Office” of the ASSITEJ Centre of the GDR was established as a project office (Berliner Projektbüro) of the Children and Young People’s Theatre Centre in the Federal Republic of Germany, initially as a departement for training and further education, now for the promotion of young theatre practioniers.
-Today the project office also supports the selection process of the plays shown by the biennal theatre festival AUGENBLICK MAL! in Berlin and is responsible for the on-location organisation of this major event.
+The former GDR ASSITEJ Centre’s “International Office” was instead established as one of the KJTZ’s project offices (Berliner Projektbüro), initially as a department for training and further education, before being used to support young theatre practitioners.
+Today, the project office also supports the selection process of the plays shown at the biennal AUGENBLICK MAL! theatre festival in Berlin, and is responsible for the on-site organisation of this major event.

 1991

-Poster of the 1.
-Kinder- und Jugendtheatertreffen (1.
-Children’s and Youth Theatre Meeting) in Berlin, Germany, 1991.
+Poster from the 1st Kinder- und Jugendtheatertreffen (Children’s and Youth Theatre Meeting) in Berlin, Germany, 1991.

-1. Kinder- und Jugendtheatertreffen (1.
-German Children’s and Youth Theatre Meeting) (since 1995 under the title “AUGENBLICK MAL!
-Festival”)
+1st Kinder- und Jugendtheatertreffen (German Children’s and Youth Theatre Meeting) (known as “AUGENBLICK MAL!
+Festival” since 1995)

-1. Kinder- und Jugendtheatertreffen (1.
-German Children’s and Youth Theatre Meeting) (since 1995 under the title “AUGENBLICK MAL!
-Festival”)
+1st Kinder- und Jugendtheatertreffen (German Children’s and Youth Theatre Meeting) (known as “AUGENBLICK MAL!
+Festival” since 1995)

-Program of the 1.
-Kinder- und Jugendtheatertreffen (1.
-Children’s and Youth Theatre Meeting) in Berlin, Germany, 1991.
+Programme from the 1st Kinder- und Jugendtheatertreffen (Children’s and Youth Theatre Meeting) in Berlin, Germany, 1991.

-1. Kinder- und Jugendtheatertreffen (1.
-German Children’s and Youth Theatre Meeting) (since 1995 under the title “AUGENBLICK MAL!
-Festival”)
+1st Kinder- und Jugendtheatertreffen (German Children’s and Youth Theatre Meeting) (known as “AUGENBLICK MAL!
+Festival” since 1995)

-The 1.
-Deutsche Kinder- und Jugendtheatertreffen (1.
-German Children’s and Youth Theatre Meeting) took place in Berlin in 1991 under the patronage of then Federal President Richard von Weizäcker.
+The 1st Deutsche Kinder- und Jugendtheatertreffen (German Children’s and Youth Theatre Meeting) took place in Berlin in 1991 under the patronage of the then Federal President, Richard von Weizäcker.

 Ensembles from East and West Germany met for the first time.
-In view of the German-German reunification process, the newly founded Children and Young People’s Theatre Centre in the Federal Republic of Germany tried to support the drawing-closer of the two theatre scenes.
-Performance venues included the “GRIPS Theater” in the area of former West Berlin and the “Theater der Freundschaft” in the eastern part of the city.
+Given the ongoing German reunification process, the newly-founded Children and Young People’s Theatre Centre in the Federal Republic of Germany endeavoured to bring both theatre scenes closer together.
+Performance venues included the “GRIPS Theater” in former West Berlin, and the “Theater der Freundschaft” in the eastern part of the city.

-Since then, the festival has brought together national and international discourses.
-It is regularly the venue for the ASSITEJ Awards, ASSITEJ’s “Next Generation” programme, the international “Artistic Gathering” and various training seminars for the Goethe-Institut staff from all over the world.
+Since then, the festival has fostered debates and discussions on a national and international level.
+It functions as the venue for the ASSITEJ Awards, ASSITEJ’s “Next Generation” programme, and the international “Artistic Gathering”, as well as serving as a platforming for various training seminars for Goethe-Institut staff from all over the world.

 1995